-At any time after the occurrence of an Enforcement Event and subject to the provisions of the Intercreditor Agreement, the Bonds Trustee and the Security Trustee may, at their discretion and without further notice, take such action and institute such proceedings against the Issuer as they may think fit to enforce repayment of the Bonds, together with the Bonus Redemption Premium (if payable in accordance with Condition 5(C)) and unpaid accrued interest, and to enforce the Security created by the Security Documents, but neither the Bonds Trustee nor the Security Trustee shall be bound to take any such proceedings unless (i) in the case of the Bonds Trustee, it shall have been so directed by an Extraordinary Resolution of the holders of the Bonds or so requested in writing by holders holding not less than 25 per cent. in aggregate principal amount of the Bonds outstanding or, in the case of the Security Trustee, it shall have been so directed by any instruction given to it in accordance with Intercreditor Agreement and (ii) it shall have been indemnified, secured and/or pre-funded to its satisfaction.
+At any time after the occurrence of an Enforcement Event and subject to the provisions of the Intercreditor Agreement, the Bonds Trustee and the Security Trustee may, at their discretion and without further notice, take such action and institute such proceedings against the Issuer as they may think fit to enforce repayment of the Bonds, together with unpaid accrued interest, and to enforce the Security created by the Security Documents, but neither the Bonds Trustee nor the Security Trustee shall be bound to take any such proceedings unless (i) in the case of the Bonds Trustee, it shall have been so directed by an Extraordinary Resolution of the holders of the Bonds or so requested in writing by holders holding not less than 25 per cent. in aggregate principal amount of the Bonds outstanding or, in the case of the Security Trustee, it shall have been so directed by any instruction given to it in accordance with the Intercreditor Agreement and (ii) it shall have been indemnified, secured and/or pre-funded to its satisfaction.
 No Bondholder shall be entitled to proceed directly against the Issuer or to enforce the Security created by the Security Documents unless the Bonds Trustee or the Security Trustee, having become bound to do so, fails or neglects to do so within a reasonable period and such failure or neglect is continuing.